Kernix13/beginner-git-commands/BEGINNER_GIT.md

 Other commands you may find useful are:

 1. `git log`: this shows your commit history for the day with the hash you would use to undo a commit with some of the advanced git commands.
-Use `wq` to exit the screen.
+Type `q` to exit the screen.
+1. `git log --oneline`: show your commit hashes and messages on one line.
-1. `git diff`: this shows you the file(s) that changed and the actual changes by showing the before and after pictures of y our files.
-Use `wq` to exit the screen.
+1. `git diff`: this shows you the file(s) that changed and the actual changes by showing the before and after pictures of your files.
+Type `q` to exit the screen.
-1. `clear`: use just that command to clear the console.
-That is a terminal command, not a git command, but it's nice to clear your view of the terminal.
+1. `clear`: to clear the console/terminal.
+That is a terminal command, not a Git command.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>